-Life in the UK Test for Non-Native English Speakers: A Guide
+Life in the UK Test for Non-Native Speakers

 If English isn't your first language, the Life in the UK test can feel doubly challenging: you're learning new facts while also processing them in your second (or third) language.